Benoit-78/P7_credit_loan_scoring_model/README.md

 Enjoy your app!

-I will be pleased to provide support via delormebenoit211@gmail.com.
+I will be pleased to provide support: delormebenoit211@gmail.com.